nrs-org/novelslop/content/vol_01/chap_12.typ

   Though, to be fair, Ako had helped Koto quite a lot throughout their shared childhood.
 Koto had been not quite good with handling people, so it was lucky for her to have Ako handle all the hard work.
-After everything ended up being done and well, Koto would always be in awe of her friend, while still clueless about Ako's real intention.
+After everything ended up being done and well, Koto would always be in awe of her friend, while still being clueless about Ako's real intention.

   "Anyway, was that the Narumi Mona girl that I've been hearing about recently?
   She was much more shy than I expected from the little sister of Narumi Sena."